 Usual tedious disclaimer:

 MCA/Universal owns the rights to the characters of Xena and Gabrielle.
 Any other characters are my creation and merely interact with MCA/Universal's characters.
 There may or may not be relationships between two consenting women.
-If you don't like it, leave my page and go elsewhere.

-Xena was a bit miffed.
+Xena was miffed.
 Gabrielle had flitted back to Potadeia after freezing in battle without giving Xena a chance to talk her out of going.
 Maybe the youngster didn't belong on the road after all, Xena thought, yet she was also fairly sure that Gabrielle would be back.
 Gabrielle had wanderlust pretty badly, she would be back.

 As Xena rode Argo slowly through the countryside, she thought she heard a rustle in the nearby trees.
 Quietly slipping off the horse, she drew her sword and went to investigate.
 As she approached the trees, a woman leapt down, yelling, "Xena!
 By the gods, it's good to see you!"